Please click to see the latest brochure: Introducing Annuity Options at Retirement.

 1) Default Annuity Option (In-Fund Pension):

 Become an In-Fund pensioner and receive a life-long pension from the CRF.
-This option has not been available to CRF members since January 2016, but now they can again choose to receive a life-long pension from the Fund.
+This option has not been available to CRF members since January 2016, but with effect 1 November 2018 you can again choose to receive a life-long pension from the Fund.
 Some points to be aware of:

-- There is no limit on the amount that the member can convert to a pension.
+There is no limit on the amount that you can convert to a pension.
 However, if it converts to a very low monthly pension, then the Fund’s appointed advisor on annuity strategies will contact the member to propose alternative options.

 If the member chooses to retire within the Fund and have their benefit converted to a life-long pension, the actuary will calculate their pension based on the following factors: